 - Applicants are expected to have been in contact with an MBS program faculty member prior to submission of application.
 Documentation of this will be included as a formal expectation in the application process.

-Students who have some deficiency in undergraduate training or incomplete credentials may be approved for provisional admission into the MBS in Rural Community Health program upon the recommendation of the Director of the MBS and approval by the Dean of the School of Graduate Studies.
+Students who have some deficiency in undergraduate training or incomplete credentials may be approved for provisional admission into the MBS program upon the recommendation of the program director and approval by the School of Graduate Studies.

-To be admitted provisionally into the MBS in Rural Community Health program, applicants must demonstrate:
+To be admitted provisionally into the MBS program, applicants must demonstrate:

 - some formal background or training in community health, psychology, sociology, or related field (e.g. coursework, internships, work study), and: